LebedevSergeyVach/EltexSocialMedia/README.md

 Educational project Development of Android applications in Java and Kotlin from Eltex Academy.
 This project is based on the **MVVM** architecture **(Model-View-ViewModel)**.
+The **MVI** (Model-View-Intent) architecture is used to process and download data from the server.

-The **CRUD** has been implemented to work with posts and events in the application.
+The project implements working with the server to perform **CRUD** operations (Create, Read, Update, Delete) with posts and events.
-Using **[Jetpack Preferences DataStore](https://developer.android.com/topic/libraries/architecture/datastore)** to work with local files on the device.
-At the moment, a remote server is used to work with **CRUD**.
+The [**Retrofit2**](https://github.com/square/retrofit) library is used to interact with the server along with [**Coroutines**](https://github.com/Kotlin/kotlinx.coroutines ), which allows asynchronous requests to be executed without blocking the main thread.

 To work with the local database **SQLite**, **[ORM ROOM](https://developer.android.com/training/data-storage/room)** is used together with **[ksp](https://developer.android.com/jetpack/androidx/releases/room)**.
 **[The Prepopulate your Room database](https://developer.android.com/training/data-storage/room/prepopulate)** is used in the project for convenient testing.
+Using **[Jetpack Preferences DataStore](https://developer.android.com/topic/libraries/architecture/datastore)** to work with local files on the device.

 To work with requests to the server and process the received data in JSON format, the **[Retrofit2](https://github.com/square/retrofit)** and **[OkHttp3](https://github.com/square/okhttp)** libraries from **[Square](https://github.com/square)** + **[RxJava3](https://github.com/ReactiveX/RxJava)** from **[ReactiveX](https://github.com/ReactiveX)** are used to implement reactive programming, instead of accumulating Callbacks.
 The project has been rewritten from reactive programming on **[Retrofit2](https://github.com/square/retrofit)** + **[RxJava3](https://github.com/ReactiveX/RxJava)** to standard **[Retrofit2](https://github.com/square/retrofit)** + **[Coroutines](https://github.com/Kotlin/kotlinx.coroutines)** (suspend).